 - Medical malpractice for a botched face lift ($20 million)

-- Chair of The American College of Trial Lawyers, New Jersey Committee
+- Past Chair, The American College of Trial Lawyers, New Jersey Committee